cjy-2001/song-recommender/proposal.md

 1. Collaborative Filtering:
    - User-Item Filtering: Recommendations based on users with similar listening habits.
-   - Item-Item Filtering: Suggesting songs akin to the user's favorite tracks.
+   - Content-Based Filtering: Explained below.
 2. Content-Based Filtering:
    - Using song features (genre, beat, tempo, lyrics) to recommend new songs with matching characteristics.
 3. Rule-Based Systems:
     - Predefined rules such as genre preferences or artist popularity will guide the recommendation of songs.

+We will mainly use content-based filtering and rule-based system for this project, because user-item filtering requires a large amount of real user data, which is hard to obtain.

 ## Usage
-The music recommendation system will be implemented as a user-friendly web application using the Streamlit framework.
+The music recommendation system will be implemented as a command-line application.
 Users will be prompted to enter a few song names or artists they enjoy, and they can also specify the number of recommendations they would like to receive.
+If time permits, we will deploy our algorithm to a web application using the Streamlit framework, offering a music recommendation system that aims to provide a seamless and personalized experience, helping users discover new music while aligning with their established preferences.

 The application will then utilize the developed recommendation algorithms to generate personalized song suggestions based on the user's input and the selected recommendation technique (content-based filtering, collaborative filtering, or rule-based systems).